-- Holds a Kansas ESOL endorsement on count day; - Have a Kansas ESOL waiver on count day; - Have a Kansas ESOL provisional license on count day; - Have a Kansas restricted license on count day, having also passed the ESOL Praxis; - Have an ESOL Endorsement Plan of Study on file at the district office prior to the count day, with courses having begun prior to count day; or - Have passed the ESOL PRAXIS and have applied to KSDE Teacher Licensure and Accreditation team for endorsement before the official count day.
+- Holds a Kansas teaching license with an ESOL endorsement on count day; - Have a Kansas ESOL approved waiver on count day; - Have a Kansas ESOL provisional license on count day; - Have one of the following Kansas restricted pre-standard licenses with ESOL endorsement on count day: Visiting International teacher (VIT), Transitional, Interim Alternative, One-year nonrenewable (TN) - Have an ESOL Endorsement Plan of Study on file at the district office prior to the count day, with courses having begun prior to count day; or - Have passed the ESOL PRAXIS and have applied to KSDE Teacher Licensure and Accreditation team for endorsement before the official count day.

-Teachers assigned to teach the subject ESOL must hold an ESOL endorsement, or hold a waiver or provisional ESOL license or have passed the ESOL PRAXIS and applied to KSDE Teacher Licensure and Accreditation for endorsement
+Teachers assigned to teach the subject ESOL must hold an ESOL endorsement, or hold a waiver or provisional ESOL license or have passed the ESOL PRAXIS and applied to KSDE Teacher Licensure and Accreditation for endorsement.